unixwzrd/unixwzrd.github.io/docs/guides/service-management.md

 ### Service Management Options

 #### Refresh Control Flags

 - `-n`: Fast mode (no OpenGraph refresh)
 - `-r`: Complete mode (with OpenGraph refresh)

+#### Verification Flags

+- `-c`: Run HTMLProofer on the generated `_site/` output after each build (catches real 404s and missing anchors)

 #### Service Selection Flags

 - `-j`: Jekyll only
 - `-w`: File watcher only

 #### Default Behaviors

 - By default, both services are started and managed together.

 ### What the Service Scripts Do

 - **Site Service (Orchestrator)**: Manages both Jekyll and file watcher services.
 - **Jekyll Site (Standalone)**: Manages Jekyll independently.
 - **File Watcher (Standalone)**: Manages the file watcher independently.

 ### Service Status and Monitoring

 - Use the service scripts to check status, restart, or stop services as needed.